klee669/RealPolyhedralHomotopy.jl/docs/src/index.md

 # RealPolyhedralHomotopy.jl

-A package for finding real roots of systems of polynomial equations using polyhedral homotopy.
 [RealPolyhedralHomotopy.jl](https://github.com/klee669/RealPolyhedralHomotopy.jl)
 is a package for finding real roots of systems of polynomial equations using polyhedral homotopy.
 The package implements the algorithm for the real polyhedral homotopy establised in [A Polyhedral Homotopy Algorithm For Real Zeros](https://arxiv.org/abs/1910.01957).
 The idea for the real polyhedral homotopy motivated from the celebrated article [A Polyhedral Method for Solving Sparse Polynomial Systems](https://www.jstor.org/stable/2153370?seq=1) to apply the polyhedral homotopy method for real roots finding.